Westminster Business Forum

 This conference will examine next steps for consumer protection and standards in financial services for UK retail.

-Areas discussion include the Government’s consultation on reforming the Consumer Credit Act 1974, and assessing the proposed approach to bring deferred payment credit lending - Buy Now Pay Later - into regulation.
+Areas for discussion include the Government’s consultation on reforming the Consumer Credit Act 1974, and assessing the proposed approach to bring deferred payment credit lending, Buy Now Pay Later, into regulation.
 Delegates will assess priorities for the new regime, including its ability to enable firms to compete on transparency, simplicity, and customer experience, as well as implications for consumers and future innovation.
-Attendees will also consider sector-specific approaches, including the Financial Conduct Authority’s recently published Policy Statement: Mortgage Rule Review - particularly around affordability assessments and enabling consumers to switch more easily between products - as well as recent consultations on simplifying insurance rules.
+Attendees will also consider sector-specific approaches, including the Financial Conduct Authority’s recently published Policy Statement: Mortgage Rule Review, particularly around affordability assessments and enabling consumers to switch more easily between products, as well as recent consultations on simplifying insurance rules.

 Targeted support and simplified advice